Exterior Hardwood Decking and Siding

 Seal-Once™ Eco-Friendly Exotic Wood Sealer is another product that we have tested with some encouraging results (semi-transparent tinted products).
 Compared to numerous other sealers, we have found that Seal-Once’s tinted products have stayed truer to their original colors for the longest periods of time in extremely harsh test conditions.
 Seal-Once has a matte finish and a range of commonly used tint colors are available.

 We have many architectural clients whose clients want a low maintenance finish that will immediately make their new wood look like it has gracefully aged for years.
 For this type of application we have had very good success with their Cape Cod Gray semi-transparent tinted product.
 The beauty of applying a gray tinted finish is that all the boards start out with a fairly uniformly grayed appearance.
 While there is certainly a lot of color and grain variation from board to board, this “pre-graying” process allows designers and property owners to ‘get where they are going faster’.
-It has been our experience that as these tints slowly fade from UV exposure the underlying boards slowly turn their natural gray color for a nearly seamless transition.
+It has been our experience that as these tints slowly fade from UV exposure the underlying boards slowly turn their natural gray color for a relatively seamless transition to a natural patina.
+(An intermediate re-coat may be required along the way, depending on the orientation, amount of UV exposure and other factors.)

 We have also tested Seal-Once with Bronze Cedar semi-transparent tint on Ipe, Garapa, Cumaru and Machiche hardwood siding and found it to provide the best protection and hold its color longer than any other products we have tested.
 When this product wears out or fades out it is a very simple matter of applying an additional coat according to the manufacturer’s instructions.
 We have found that a maintenance coat, after the siding has acclimated and been exposed to the sun and weather, is more absorbent and lasts longer than the initial 'sacrificial' coats.